 I used the largest lid and the smallest lid to measure a template for a hat; you will need to cut out two circles.
 The biggest circle will be the bottom of the hat and the smallest will be the top of the hat.

 Then I had to do some actual math to figure out a good size for the crown of the hat (the part that connects the top and bottom circles.
 Math is a painful (but sometimes necessary) evil.

 You can either just wing it by cutting out your black foam circles and adjusting as you go using the basket lids like I did OR you can save yourself the pain (of math, shudder) and get the template that I created specifically for this project.

-Just sign up below to get instant access to that (and more) in my free printables library.
+Sign up using the form below to get instant access to your printable snowman hat template (and more) in my free printables library.